 Egg Harbor Township is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 41,816 people and six constituent neighborhoods, Egg Harbor Township is the 35th largest community in New Jersey.

-Egg Harbor Township is a decidedly white-collar town, with fully 85.24% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Egg Harbor Township is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Egg Harbor Township who work in office and administrative support (12.09%), sales jobs (11.23%), and personal care services (8.55%).
+Unlike some towns, Egg Harbor Township isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Egg Harbor Township are a mix of both white- and blue-collar jobs.
+Overall, Egg Harbor Township is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Egg Harbor Township who work in office and administrative support (10.98%), sales jobs (10.20%), and management occupations (9.03%).

 Egg Harbor Township is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The most common language spoken in Egg Harbor Township is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Langs. of India.